MARRIAGE & FAMILY-BASED PETITIONS

 FIANCÉ & SPOUSAL VISAS

 Separation from your family and loved ones can be very hard on you.
-We want to help you reunite with your relatives as soon as possible, which is why you should contact the Law Offices of Fady Eskandar today for a consultation about your immigration case.
+We want to help you reunite with your relatives as soon as possible, which is why you should contact the Law Office of Fady Eskandar today for a consultation about your immigration case.

 A U.S. citizen may petition for a foreign national spouse or fiancé to be allowed entry to the United States under the K visa category.
 Children may accompany their foreign national parents under this visa petition.
 A variety of visas are available under the K visa categories, and it can be useful for you to seek the help of an attorney to guide you through the application process.